Photorealism in Driving Simulations: Blending Generative Adversarial Image Synthesis with Rendering: Experiments

 \subsubsection{Qualitative results}

-The qualitative results are shown in Figures \ref{fig:comparison}, and \ref{fig:retention}.
-These figures illustrate fully rendered, hybrid, and only-cGAN images.
-As can be seen in Figure \ref{fig:retention}, rendered shadows are unrealistic, while only-cGAN generated vehicles cannot retain their shapes.
+The qualitative results are shown in Figures \ref{fig:comparison}, \ref{fig:retention}, and \ref{fig:corr}.
+These figures illustrate fully rendered, blended, and only cGAN images.
+As can be seen in Figure \ref{fig:retention}, rendered shadows are unrealistic, while only cGAN generated vehicles cannot retain their shapes.
 These results underline the importance of partial rendering of objects of interest such as cars, vans, and lane markings.
 The hybrid approach combines the accuracy of a full-render with the realism of a generative model.
-More qualitative results are given in Appendix \ref{sec:appD}.